General Infection Prevention Measures

 - Schedule appointments to reduce lines and congested waiting areas

 Bates College promotes frequent and thorough hand washing by providing a place for employees to wash their hands and/or alcohol-based sanitizing products with at least 60% alcohol, located in numerous prominent locations throughout campus.
 Employees are encouraged to wash hands frequently, and particularly before/after eating, before using a shared coffee machine, after handling materials provided by vendors, and after using the restroom.
 Hand sanitizing stations are distributed throughout campus, and bathrooms are stocked with appropriate soap and signage for good hygiene.

 Enhanced Cleaning Practices

 OSHA has indicated that “It may be possible that a person can get COVID-19 by touching a surface or object that has SARS-CoV-2 on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the primary way the virus spreads.”
-To reduce the likelihood of exposure and transmission, Bates is emphasizing custodial practices, including routine cleaning and disinfecting of surfaces and equipment, with more frequency in shared work areas.
+To reduce the likelihood of exposure and transmission, Bates is enhancing custodial practices, including routine cleaning and disinfecting of surfaces and equipment, with more frequency in shared work areas.

 Staying Home When Sick